 - Using attributes on the class.

 - Using attributes via the StoreDefinition class.
 Remapping stores that are not represented by a .NET class can only be done with the StoreDefinition class.

 A .NET class whose instances will be saved in the Dynamic Data Store can be optionally decorated with the EPiServerDataStoreAttribute.
 In these cases, set the AutomaticallyRemapStore property to true.
 When the Episerver application starts, it scans for all classes with this attribute and automatically remaps the .NET class to the store, if needed.
 Any properties that have been renamed MUST be marked with the EPiServerDataPropertyRenameAttribute attribute, otherwise the remap treats them as if one property was removed (with the old name) and one added (with the new name).

 To remap a store, obtain the store definition of a store either via the StoreDefinition property of a DynamicDataStore instance or via the StoreDefinition.Get method.
 You can then call the Rename and Remap methods to update the store's mappings.
-Note that you should call Rename before Remap, otherwise properties that have been renamed in the data type are treated as if one property has been removed and one added.
+You should call Rename before Remap, otherwise properties that were renamed in the data type are treated as if one property was removed and one added.
 Finally, call the CommitChanges method of StoreDefinition to update the store's meta information in the database.
 If a DynamicDataStore instance reference is held, then its Refresh method should be called to align its in-memory copy of the store definition with the one committed to disk.

 These rules are followed when remapping stores: